 Manchester United enjoyed a superb evening on Saturday, when we emerged from the Etihad with a vital 2-1 win in the Manchester derby.

 While the hosts did make it a nervy end for United, Ole Gunnar Solskjaer’s well-organised men held on to and deservedly came away with win, to the delight of our fans.

 After our fantastic victory, we’ve rounded up all the main talking points from the 179th Manchester derby…

-Browse through the must-see images from Saturday's victory at the Etihad Stadium.
+Browse through the must-see images from our Premier League victory at the Etihad Stadium.